 And the sustains?
 Six dynamics deep.
 The softest two performed sul tasto (over the fingerboard) to get that whispered, feathery tone.

 We've also included our "Adventure" patch programming for all four sections, a cool asset for on-the-fly, pompous string lines.
 Seriously, load up the basses/cellos Adventure patches, set the basses an octave down, arm both tracks and get your pomposity on.
 See?
 You're smiling.

 Also included in the basses and cellos are three cluster effects patches.
 "Snap and Grunt" provides an arsenal of atonal snap pizzicatos, spiccatos/staccato chugs and behind-the-bridge scrapes.
 "The Brooding" includes subtle, low-range aleatoric meanderings (good for: "alligator sneaking up on prey").
 "Behind the Bridge!" is exactly that, tremelo'd (good for: "alligator eats prey").

 Our favorite part?
 The "All Strings" patch, which includes all the respective articulations, spread out over the keyboard.
 Be prepared to waste a lot of time playing with this patch.

-* Compatible with Kontakt 5.5.1+ (requires full retail version of Kontakt)
+* Compatible with Kontakt 5.5.1 or higher (requires full retail version of Kontakt).

 All Strings - Breakout Lite